iobroker-community-adapters/ioBroker.hmip/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Optimize WebSocket reconnection Logic
 * (Apollon77) Optimize current value handling and re-set value if a state change is not processed because of an unchanged value
+* (Apollon77) Implement startImpulse call for ImpulseOutputChannels for e.g. HM-WGC
+*
 ### 1.14.0 (2021-11-07)
 * (Apollon77) Lower loglevel for state change logs to debug
 * (Apollon77) Add verification when reading some data to prevent crashes